Contact The Center

 Philadelphia, PA 19103

-Bill Adair is Director of the music and heritage programs at The Pew Center for Arts & Heritage.
+Bill Adair is Director of Exhibitions & Public Interpretation at The Pew Center for Arts & Heritage.
 He has over two decades of experience as a practicing museum educator and curator, most recently at the Rosenbach Museum & Library in Philadelphia, where he began an artist-in-residence program, commissioned several new media projects, and produced a range of educational and public programs.
 Bill has a BA in history from the University of Pennsylvania and an MA in cultural planning and policy from the University of California, Los Angeles.

-Jeff Arnal is the Senior Specialist for the music program.
-Before joining the Center, Jeff was an active member of the New York City music community, both as a working artist and curator of music, dance, and multimedia events.
-From 2001–06 he was Co-Artistic Director of Improvised and Otherwise, an annual experimental music and dance festival in Brooklyn, NY.
+Jeff Arnal is the Senior Program Specialist in Performance.
+Before joining the Center, he was an active member of the New York City music community, both as a working artist and curator of music, dance, and multimedia events.
+From 2001–06 he was co-artistic director of Improvised and Otherwise, an annual experimental music and dance festival in Brooklyn, NY.
 He also served as curator for On the Way Out, a monthly music series he founded in 2003.
 Arnal holds a BA in interdisciplinary studies: music composition and filmmaking from the University of Maryland, and an MFA in music from Bennington College.